onja-org/w2_css_animation_followup/README.md

 ### Checkpoint 7: Eye Blinking Animation
 **Goal**: Complete the creature with blinking eyes

-- Create animations for eyes to appear and blink
-- Time it to happen when the crack is fully open
+**Your challenge**: Make the eyes appear and blink when the crack is fully open, creating a full "monster peeking out" effect.

+**Think about**:
+- When should the eyes be visible during the crack cycle?
+- How can you create a blinking effect?
+- How do you coordinate this with the other animations?

+**Key considerations**:
-- Make them disappear when the crack closes
+- Eyes should only appear when the crack is wide open
+- Create a blinking effect by animating both opacity and height
+- Multiple blinks create a more lifelike effect
+- Keep the same 12-second timing to stay synchronized

 <details>
 <summary>🖼️ Checkpoint 7 Reference</summary>